acmerobotics/road-runner/README.md

 ### Paths

-While one-dimensional profiles are useful for mechanisms with one degree of freedom (for example, elevators, arms, and turrets), they aren't super useful by themselves for drive movement.
+While one-dimensional profiles are useful for mechanisms with one degree of freedom (for example, elevators, arms, and turrets), they aren't particularly useful by themselves for drive movement.
 To take full advantage of your drive's capabilities, you must also define a 2D path for it to follow.

 For now, lines and quintic splines are the two built-in path constructs.
 However, any sufficiently continuous parametric curve can work.
 Here's the syntax for creating a line: